-In complex work environments, the PM also maintains term glossaries to ensure consistency over the course large translation projects and between languages and guarantees that information is neither lost nor duplicated – and the final texts are delivered on time.
+In complex work environments, the PM also maintains term glossaries to ensure consistency over the course of large translation projects and between languages and guarantees that information is neither lost nor duplicated – and the final texts are delivered on time.

-At first glance, it may not seem like much extra effort to deal with a few freelance translators rather than one agency, but if you’ve ever dealt with international bank transfers and teams working in separate time zones, you may begin to understand the savings in time and fees only an LSP can offer you.
-Instead of having to deal with repetitive tasks such as confirming terms, tracking invoices sent and received and making sure no payments are missed with each translator you work with, the LSP is your one-stop shop handling all these potential headaches for you.
+At first glance, it may not seem like much extra effort to deal with a few freelance translators rather than one translation agency, but if you’ve ever dealt with international bank transfers and teams working in separate time zones, you may begin to understand the savings in time and fees only a language service provider can offer you.

 The complexity of current tools and formats demands a high degree of experience and specialization from translators.
 Not only do professional translators use tools such as machine-assisted translation (MT) or translation memory, but they also know how far to trust them and not to rely exclusively on computerized help.
 They also know how to deal with obscure file formats.
-If your translation isn’t just a straightforward text document but comes as part of a website or an app, you’ll want to make you’re working with an experienced agency that can reliably extract all the text that needs to be translated from the document – such as all meta tags, image description and URLs – and then fit the translations back into the proper place.
+If your translation isn’t just a straightforward text document but comes as part of a website or an app, you’ll want to make sure you’re working with an experienced agency that can reliably extract all the text that needs to be translated from the document – such as all meta tags, image descriptions and URLs – and then fit the translations back into the proper place.
 Only one mistake in any given document is enough to break a webpage or crash an app.